narasaka/dicto/README.md

       ./dicto --stop

 ### Install
-If everything works and you really want it (for Debian users),
+If everything works and you really want it,

+    pip install dicto-pkg

+Or alternatively (for Debian users),

     sudo dpkg -i dicto_v0.0.1.deb

 Now you can run everything without the "./"

     dicto